 With so many good Spanish podcasts, it can be a bit overwhelming to choose the right one for you.

-We’ve provided an overview of seven great ones, and provided some in-depth descriptions so that you can review and pick ones that suit your needs and tastes.
+We’ve provided an overview of nine great ones, and provided some in-depth descriptions so that you can review and pick ones that suit your needs and tastes.

 Why Listen to Spanish Podcasts?

 In case you’ve been living under a rock, podcasts are awesome.

 Spanish podcasts are perfect if you want to learn Spanish, but don’t have a Spanish-speaking person who can chat with you 24/7 in their native tongue.
 Picking up textbooks and flashcards is a good start, but they are not going to get you conversing freely and naturally.
 You need to get your head out of your textbook and start hearing real Spanish, the kind that is spoken by millions of people all over the world.

 One of the most effective ways of doing all this is with Spanish podcasts.
 They can really help you to hone your listening and speaking skills.
 What’s more, they put the fun back into learning because you can listen to audio anywhere.
 You can sit at your desk and listen to them online or you can download them to your smartphone.
 That way you can listen any place any time.
 Perhaps when you’re walking the dog, jogging round the neighbourhood or standing in the shower – assuming your digital device is waterproof!

 The principal benefits of Spanish podcasts are:

 - You can learn at your own speed